SKapoor706/Portfolio/Programming Projects/Python/A-M/Exam Statistics/README.md

-PROJECT TITLE: Multiplication_Machine
+PROJECT TITLE: Exam Statistics

-PURPOSE OF PROJECT: The purpose was to practice the concepts of loops, such as the "while, elif, else" loop, and functions, while interacting with the user.
-With the power of loops, I am able to take and integer from user input and multiply itself by the numbers that come before it.
-For example, if the user inputs the number "4", then the output of the program of would be "24" because 4* 3 * 2 * 1 = 24.
+PURPOSE OF PROJECT: The purpose was to compute the mean, variance, and standard deviation of multiple test scores.

 VERSION or DATE: July 2015